joeax/LearnAI-DesigningandArchitectingIntelligentAgents/02-bot_design/resources/assets/1_session.md

 1. Understanding the organizational requirements.
 2. Understanding the types of conversation patterns.
+3. Managing Bot States
-3. Building a personality profile for you bot.
+4. Building a personality profile for you bot.
+5. Customer Story: Progressive

 ### Section 1.1: Understanding the organizational requirements.